- View samples or pictures of sculptures and discuss how they were created

 Step 3: Demonstrate how to soften clay, manipulate the clay, and use the clay tools.
 Also demonstrate how to make another kind of sculpture by connecting the found objects.

 Step 4: Create sculptures.
 Students may choose to use clay or found objects.
 Some may even combine clay with the found objects.

 Step 5: Display the sculptures.

-Step 6: Using Kidspiration, list what the children learned about sculpture.
+Step 6: Using Kidspiration or other brainstorming tools, list what the children learned about sculpture.

 Step 7: Compare and contrast drawing, painting, and sculpture.

 Teacher observation will assess student participation in contributing to the discussion and creating a sculpture.